 Waddesdon Manor was built between 1874 and 1885 by Baron Ferdinand de Rothschild.
-The country house is built in Neo-Renaissance style and is clearly inspired by French châteaux.
+The country house in Buckinghamshire is built in Neo-Renaissance style and is clearly inspired by French châteaux.
 The house was built to display the Baron’s collection of art and to entertain the fashionable world.
 The house entertained notable guests such as the future King Edward VII and Queen Victoria.

 In 1959, Waddesdon Manor opened to the public.
 It shows the Rothschild Collections of paintings, sculptures, and decorative arts.

 On the Waddesdon Estate stands Eythrope.
 This house is a combination of Jacobean and French Renaissance style was built for Alice de Rothschild to house her collection and entertain.
 During a visit to Waddesdon the four-acre walled garden, glasshouses and orchard can be visited.